-Wagepoint is a cloud-based payroll management solution that lets small businesses streamline their payroll processing, time-tracking, paid time off management, and payroll tax compliance.
-It is ideal for companies with 10-100 employees.
-We compiled Wagepoint reviews from around the web and found that it has generally positive ratings.
+Wagepoint is a payroll solution that allows small businesses to streamline their payroll processing, time tracking, paid time off management, and payroll tax compliance.
+It is ideal for companies with 10 to 100 employees.
+In this article, we cover Wagepoint reviews and pricing.
+Ready to get started?
+Request a demo.

 |Number of Employees||Pricing|

 ($ per pay)